 Buy the license rights and you can sell the training yourself and keep 100% of the commissions.

 Inside The Phoenix Training

-Once inside the members’ area, you’ll see a list of videos ranging from 2-11 minutes divided into modules.
+Once inside the members’ area, you’ll see a list of videos ranging from 2-11 minutes long divided into 4 modules:

 Module 2 gives you a general idea of how you can earn income from the methods they use, aside from the “rotator system” there’s nothing unique with the setup.